 The J. W. ADDISON ADMINISTRATION BUILDING was originally constructed in 1963 and enlarged in 1969.
 This building served as the center for the administrative activities of the campus until 2011.
-It currently houses the offices of the Vice President for Academic Affairs, Educational Outreach and other administrative offices for the Division of Academic Affairs.
+It currently houses the offices of the Dean for Academic Affairs, Educational Outreach and other administrative offices for the Division of Academic Affairs.
 It is named in honor of J. W. Addison, a former superintendent of Coahoma Agricultural High School.

 The ZEE A. BARRON STUDENT UNION was constructed in 1975.
 It is named in honor of one of the school's former organizers, Zee A. Barron.
 The Student Union houses many diverse offices and activity centers.
-This facility provides offices for Vice President for Student Affairs and Support Services, the Dean of Student Affairs and Support Services, the Director of Student Activities, Student Government Association, and the Housing Director.
+This facility provides offices for Director of Enrollment and Student Services, the Assistant Director of Enrollment and Student Services, the Director of Student Activities, Student Government Association, and the Housing Director.
 In addition, this facility provides space for a student lounge, the campus cafeteria/grill, meeting rooms (including the Magnolia Room), the faculty dining area, and the Tigers' game room.